Hong Kong: Personal Taxation

-On the other hand, tax concessions for environmentally-friendly petrol cars rose from 30 percent, subject to a cap of HKD50,000 per car, to 45 percent, subject to a cap of HKD75,000 per car.
-However, the scheme was terminated on April 1, 2015.<
+On the other hand, tax concessions for environmentally friendly petrol cars will also rise from the current level of 30%, subject to a cap of HK$50,000 per car, to 45%, subject to a cap of HK$75,000 per car.

 Tax and Residence